Dwindling Media Coverage of America's Space Program

 Each launch made the Page One headline of local newspapers in the 1960s.
 That no longer occurs, either.

 We should stop jamming money into a barrel of parts on a launch pad and igniting it and its humans along with it; and now that NASA is beginning to think preventively as a whole, the Space Shuttle Program is over.
-Privatized businesses sometimes run a tighter ship - but not always.
+Privatized businesses sometimes run a tighter ship.

 Past disasters spurred NASA to put preventive measures into place, but I think we can do better still.
 Newly devised computer simulations might pick up ptential problems in new space vehicles before they are constructed.
 Engineers should put their imaginations to work, looking for additional problems.
 Even at the end of perfect planning, ships will still fail and entire colonies in space die; but we'll have done our best to prevent that - and space crews, after all, go willingly into the universe.
 We will mourn our losses and move ahead.